PředmětyPředměty(verze: 964)

 Course outline with dates:

 1. Introduction to international finance.
-Foreign exchange market: basic features.
-Sources of data on international transactions, exchanges rates, exchange rate regimes, and financial markets.
-(February 20th)
+History of international financel Foreign exchange market: basic features.
+Sources of data.
+(February 18th)

 2. Balance of payments structure and national income accounting for open economy.
 International investment position.
-Foreign debts.
-(February 27th)
+February 25th)

-3. Introduction to exchange rate determination: asset approach.
+4. Introduction to exchange rate determination: asset approach.
 Covered and uncovered interest rate parity.
-(March 5th)
+First assignment due.
+(March 11th)

 Univerzita Karlova | Informační systém UK